iotaledger/wallet.rs/docOps/docs/specs/README.md

 The following should be considered for implementation:

 *   Invoking a task explicitly that is already being performed through polling should lead to an error.
-For example, if the polling process is already syncing accounts and a user explicitly calls [sync()](#sync), it should throw an error.
+For example, if the polling process is already syncing accounts, and a user explicitly calls [sync()](#sync), it should throw an error.
 *   Errors during the polling process should be communicated to subscribers via error events.

 The background process should have a recurring checker that sequentially performs all the above tasks.
 The implementation should ensure that future tasks can easily be added to the background process.
 For reference, see [Trinity's implementation](https://github.com/iotaledger/trinity-wallet/blob/develop/src/mobile/src/ui/components/Poll.js) of the poll component.